 Address: 24 Distillery Way, Newport, KY 41073

-New Riff Distilling is a craft distillery located in neighboring Newport, Kentucky, only about a 10-minute drive from downtown Cincinnati.
+New Riff Distilling is a craft distillery located in neighboring Newport, Kentucky, about a 10-minute drive from downtown Cincinnati.
 New Riff Distilling makes a variety of spirits, including bourbon, rye whiskey, and gin.

 If you’re looking for something to do on a Saturday night, New Riff Distilling offers a variety of events.
 You can catch live music or participate in a whiskey tasting, and there’s even an on-site bar where you can enjoy cocktails made with New Riff spirits.